Frequently Asked Questions

 What is the process if my child is offered enrollment?

 Once an offer of enrollment has been made parents will be given a time frame within which to submit the enrollment confirmation.
-For the 2020-2021 school year, responses must be received within 48 hours of the enrollment offer.
+For the 2021-2022 priority lottery, responses must be received within 48 hours of the enrollment offer.
 If the offer is accepted, parents will be sent enrollment paperwork.
 Completion and return of the enrollment paperwork is needed to hold the enrollment spot.